 - How can you communicate those benefits most effectively to those people?

-9 Ways to Market Your Book For No Money
+9 Ways to Market a Book With No Money

-If you know who the people are, you just need to figure out how to communicate.
+If you know who your readers are, you just need to figure out how to communicate with them.
 Hey, you’re an author, a content creator.
 This won’t be that hard.

 Not only that, many of the best communication methods we have cost nothing but your time.
 Here are some examples:

-- Setting up a mailing list for people interested in your work, and using it to communicate ideas that expand on your other communications
+Set up a mailing list for people interested in your work, and using it to communicate ideas that expand on your other communications.
+Be sure to provide useful information to your subscribers and not just constant marketing and sales emails.

 This list could go on.
 Although there’s no financial cost to these activities, each one will support your image as an expert in your field and put you in contact with networks of people interested in your subject.
 And each place you make a contribution is somewhere else people can find out about your book.